QaidVoid/soar/README.md

 - `repositories`: Array of package repositories Soar will use to fetch packages.
   - `name`: A unique name for the repository.
   - `url`: The main URL of the repository.
-  - `registry`: The filename of the registry metadata file.
+  - `metadata`: The remote metadata filename.
   - `sources`: Specific URLs for different types of content within the repository.
     - `bin`: URL for downloading binary files.
     - `pkg`: URL for downloading package files.